 What are other ways to raise your credit score fast?

 - Become an authorized user of a credit card account.
-One of the fastest ways to boost your credit score is to become authorized for a credit card account.
-After being added to an account with established credit history and good credit score, you automatically get a boost once account activities are reflected on your credit reports.
+One of the fastest ways to boost your credit score is to become approved for a credit card account.
+After being added to an account with an established credit history and good credit score, you automatically get a boost once account activities are reflected on your credit reports.

 - Pay your bills on time.
-Payment history is the biggest factor on both your FICO score and Vantage score with 35% and 40% respectively.
+Payment history affects your FICO score and VantageScore the most, with 35% and 40%, respectively.
 So, as you pay your bills on time, your credit score increases to reflect your activities.

 - Avoid excessive borrowing.
 Every time you apply for credit, your lender runs a hard pull on your credit profile.
 This results in a hard inquiry on your credit reports and lowers your credit score by 5 to 6 points.
 To boost your credit score fast, avoid excessive borrowing.